IPhone (1st generation)

+Development history

-In 1999, Apple CEO Steve Jobs envisioned an Apple touchscreen product that the user could interact with directly with their fingers rather than using a stylus.
+In 2000, Apple CEO Steve Jobs envisioned an Apple touchscreen product that the user could interact with directly with their fingers rather than using a stylus.
 The stylus was a common tool for many existing touchscreen devices at the time including Apple's own Newton, launched in 1993.
 He decided that the device would require a triple layered capacitive multi-touch touch screen, a very new and advanced technology at the time.
-This helped with removing the physical keyboard and mouse, the same as was common at the time for tablet computers, human machine interfaces and point of sale systems.
+This helped with removing the physical keyboard and mouse.
+The same as was common at the time for tablet computers, human machine interfaces, and point of sale systems.
 Jobs recruited a group of Apple engineers to investigate the idea as a side project.
 When Jobs reviewed the prototype and its user interface, he saw the potential in developing the concept into a mobile phone to compete with already established brands in the then emerging market for touch screen phones.
 The whole effort was called Project Purple 2 and began in 2005.
-Apple purchased the "iphone.org" domain in December 1999.
+Apple had purchased the "iphone.org" domain in December 1999.

-Apple created the device during a secretive and unprecedented collaboration with Cingular Wireless, now part of AT&T. The development cost of the collaboration was estimated to have been $150 million over a thirty-month period.
+Apple created the device in a secretive and unprecedented collaboration with Cingular Wireless, now part of AT&T. The development cost of the collaboration was estimated to have been $150 million over a thirty-month period.
 Apple rejected the "design by committee" approach that had yielded the Motorola ROKR E1, a largely unsuccessful collaboration with Motorola.
 Instead, Cingular Wireless gave Apple the liberty to develop the iPhone's hardware and software in-house.
-The original iPhone was introduced by Steve Jobs on January 9, 2007 in a keynote address at the Macworld Conference & Expo held in Moscone West in San Francisco, California.
+The original iPhone was introduced by Steve Jobs on January 9, 2007, in a keynote address at the Macworld Conference & Expo held in Moscone West in San Francisco, California.
 In his address, Jobs said, "This is a day that I have been looking forward to for two and a half years," and that "today, Apple is going to reinvent the phone".
-Jobs introduced the iPhone as a combination of three devices: a "widescreen iPod with touch controls"; a "revolutionary mobile phone"; and a "breakthrough Internet communicator".
+Jobs introduced the iPhone as a combination of three devices: a "widescreen iPod with touch controls"; a "revolutionary mobile phone"; and a "breakthrough Internet communicator."

-Six weeks prior to the iPhone's release, the plastic screen was replaced with glass, after Jobs was upset that the screen of the prototype he was carrying in his pocket had been scratched by his keys.
-The quick switch led to a bidding process for a manufacturing contractor that was won by Foxconn, which had just opened up a new wing of its Shenzhen factory complex specifically for this bid.
+Six weeks prior to the iPhone's release, the plastic screen was replaced with glass.
+This was after Jobs was upset when he saw that his keys scratched the prototype in his pocket.
+The fast switch led to a bidding process for a manufacturing contractor that was won by Foxconn, which had just opened up a new wing of its Shenzhen factory complex specifically for this bid.
+Apple partnered with Corning on the glass.